Demerit points

 • the same demerit points limit for NT learner, provisional or open driver licence holders applies to you

-• if you reach or exceed your demerit points limit, you'll receive a notice to inform you that your right to drive in the NT will be withdrawn
+• you'll receive a notice to inform you that your right to drive in the NT will be withdrawn - if you reach or exceed your demerit points limit

 • you will not be eligible to complete the NT good driving behaviour option.